ZhuangLab/storm-analysis/README.md

 This uses the [SCons](http://scons.org/) to build the C libraries.
 Note that SCons does not work with Python3 so you'll need to Python2 to build the C libraries.

-The easiest way to install scons (be sure to use Python2) is:
+The easiest way to install SCons (be sure to use Python2) is:
 ```sh
 pip install scons
 ```